Frequently Asked Questions

 Fortunately, no. And there is a new law introduced to prevent protestors.

-We are located within the Dunsborough Medical Centre that has GPs, nurses and admin staff working and other patients waiting to see a doctor.
+We are located within the Dunsborough Medical Centre that has General Practitioners (GPs), nurses and administration staff working and other patients waiting to see a doctor.
 Your appointment and procedure is completely confidential so only the medical professionals will know the reason for your visit.

 What are the risks involved?